uclahs-cds/package-PipeVal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I modified the integration test(s) to include the new feature.

-- [ ] All existing tests for [this tool] passed locally and/or on the cluster.
+- [ ] All new and previously existing tests passed locally and/or on the cluster.

+- [ ] The docker image built successfully on the cluster.